mahmut-gundogdu/abp-material-validation-demo/Readme.md

     </mat-form-field>
 ```
  ![Step2](img/2.png)
-Yes it better but we have two error message.
-1 added by NgxValidate , 2 added by developer.
+It's better, yes, but there are two error messages.
+NgxValidate created one, and the developer added two.

-We be able to disable NgxValidation by a attribute that name is `skipValidation`
+We can disable NgxValidation using an directive named `skipValidation`.

 ![Step3](img/3.png)

-but We have to add localization message one by one. it is so repetative.
+However, we must add each localization message individually.
+It is quite repetitive.

-We can created error messages by NgxValidate with ValidationContainer attribute and `validationTarget` attribute. `validateContainer` directive is a pointer. it define/mark a parent for error message. `validationTarget` is a mark the place that added error message.
+Using the `validationTarget` and `ValidationContainer` attributes in NgxValidate, we can build error messages.
+The directive `validateContainer` is a pointer.
+For error messages, it defines or marks a parent.
+The location of the added error message is marked with `validationTarget`.

 ```html
     <mat-form-field class="col" validationContainer>